 "B" Projects are those projects which are not in default but require more oversight and monitoring and present the possibility for default if existing conditions deteriorate further.

-"C" Projects are those projects that are in financial or physical default.
+"C" Projects are those projects that are in financial or physical default or otherwise present a strong risk of financial or physical default.